-The Defense of American institutions, the Preservation of the United States Constitution as it is, so far as Regards Religion or Religious Tests, and the Maintenance of Human Rights, Civil and Religious.
+The Defense of American Institutions, the Preservation of the United States Constitution as it is, so far as Regards Religion or Religious Tests, and the Maintenance of Human Rights, Civil and Religious.

-It will Ever be Uncompromisingly Opposed to Anything tending toward a Union of Chunch and State, Either in Name or in Fact.
+It will Ever be Uncompromisingly Opposed to Anything tending toward a Union of Church and State, Either in Name or in Fact.

-In it is well known that there is a large and influential association in the United States bearing the name of the "National Reform Association," which is endeavoring to secure such a
+T is well known that there is a large and influential association in the United States bearing the name of the Nationa.
+Reform Association," which is endeavoring to secure such a of the United States as will "place all Christian laws, institutions, and usages, on an underiable legal basis in the fundamental law of the land."